ivanshukaushik/soap-note-pipeline/README.md

 - **Determinism**, via prompt engineering and low temperature sampling
 - **Composability**, so individual modules (e.g., formatting, extraction, conversion) can be swapped or extended
 - **LLM-efficiency**, by using LLMs only for tasks that truly require reasoning
+- **Preservation of critical clinical fields**, especially avoiding any unintended modifications to fields like `Diagnosis`

 ---